 So why is politics such a rich source of the inane, the illogical, the daft, and the dumb?
 And why do politicians say such stupid things?
 Is it because the pressure of the job plays havoc with the mind when our leaders have to speak off the cuff?
-Is it because the media spotlight demands an instant answer to any problem, however complex, thereby creating a paranoia which precludes clear thought?
+Is it because the media spotlight demands an instant answer to any problem, however complex, thereby creating a paranoia that precludes clear thought?
 Or is it because the bright people have all been snapped up to do other things that are more productive and intellectual, like education or law or business or stacking the shelves in a supermarket?

 - To be serious, we are blessed with some statesmen whose service to their country is selfless and well-intentioned.
 And we have also been blessed with some who are genuinely political thinkers and courageous leaders.
 These people have contributed great wit and perception to our culture.
 Some of the memorable remarks by these individuals are included here.

 - But unfortunately, for every thought-provoking speech by a true statesman, there are countless less cerebral remarks by which other politicians are destined to be remembered - much to their chagrin!
-Some of these especially dim witted remarks are also included here.
+Some of these especially dim-witted remarks are also included here.

-- Also included are the thoughts of commentators, journalists and satirists who keep our leaders under perpetual scrutiny and who can observe the good, the bad and the ugly of the political world with an independent mind and a witty turn of phrase.
+- Also included are the thoughts of commentators, journalists, and satirists who keep our leaders under perpetual scrutiny and who can observe the good, the bad, and the ugly of the political world with an independent mind and a witty turn of phrase.

-This then is my selection of 100 of the most memorable of all quotes, jokes, jibes and analyses of political life.
-Actually, there are 102 quotes - I begin and end with two universal truisms from the world of politics.
+This then is my selection of 100 of the most memorable of all quotes, jokes, jibes, and analyses of political life.
+Actually, there are 102 quotes.
+I begin and end with two universal truisms from the world of politics.

 10 Quotes about Politicians

 - A politician needs the ability to foretell what is going to happen tomorrow, next week, next month, and next year.
-And to have the ability afterwards to explain why it didn't happen - Winston Churchill
+And to have the ability afterward to explain why it didn't happen - Winston Churchill

 - An honest man in politics shines more there than he would elsewhere - Mark Twain